 Unlike the participation that takes place in whole life insurance policies, where the policy owner benefits from the profits of the insurance company, IUL policies have participation rates which can limit the benefits you receive from growth in the index(s) your policy is mirroring.
 This participation rate typically has to be a minimum of 25%, but can be as much as 100%.
 Then, based on the participation rate and the capped index rate, the multiplier is determined and applied to the accumulated cash value.

 Dividends paid by the insurance company are not earned by IUL policies.
 This means that IUL growth is based solely on extra money paid by the policy owner, which then is subject to earning a capped interest rate based on what one or more stock indexes have performed for a certain period.

 Furthermore, the dividends which the stock indexes report, are not part of the earnings of an IUL policy either.
 Consequently, for lack of these dividend earnings, IUL policies returns are handicapped.

 Dividends are a way to share the profits of a company and should be passed on to those who are assuming the risk to make that profit possible.
 With IUL, the insurance company is merely mirroring those indexes, instead of assuming this risk, so the insurance companies have no ability to pass any of those dividends on to the IUL policy holder.

 These are the questions that need to be addressed before you purchase life insurance, not afterwards.
-Thoughtful consideration of How Indexed Universal Life Insurance Works will help you to know the answers to these questions and keep you from being sold something you don’t understand or which won’t fit your needs.
+Thoughtful consideration of How Indexed Universal Life Insurance Works will help you to know the answers to these questions and keep you from being sold something you don’t understand or something that won’t fit your needs.
 Weigh the Indexed Universal Life Insurance pros and cons before choosing any policy or being talked into one.
 Here at Life Benefits we provide complementary strategy sessions to help you find a life insurance policy that will work for you.